 At Least 24 Memphis Police Officers Hurt In Protests After Deadly Shooting

 At least 24 Memphis Police Department officers were injured during a large protest Wednesday night, Mayor Jim Strickland says.
-The violence erupted in response to a deadly shooting by officers of the U.S. Marshals Service.
+The violence erupted after officers of the U.S. Marshals Service shot and killed Brandon Webber, 20.

 The shooting occurred around 7 p.m. local time, as officers from the U.S. Marshals Service – Gulf Coast Regional Fugitive Task Force tried to take a man into custody.
-When the officers approached the man, law enforcement officials said, he was getting into his car in Memphis' Frayser community.
+When the officers approached the man, law enforcement officials said, he was getting into his car in the Frayser community in northern Memphis, Tenn.

+That man was Webber, according to the Tennessee Bureau of Investigation, which is investigating the case.
+The agency says Webber was "wanted on multiple warrants."

-When the officers tried to stop the man, "he reportedly rammed his vehicle into the officers' vehicles multiple times before exiting with a weapon," according to the Tennessee Bureau of Investigation, which is investigating the case.
+When the officers tried to stop Webber, "he reportedly rammed his vehicle into the officers' vehicles multiple times before exiting with a weapon," the TBI says.

-"The officers fired striking and killing the individual," the TBI says.
+"The officers fired striking and killing the individual," according to the TBI.

-Officials have not released the man's name, but Shelby County Commissioner Tami Sawyer identified him as Brandon Webber.
+Local residents began to gather in the street, looking for answers, reports local TV news Fox 13.
+Shelby County Commissioner Tami Sawyer was among the first officials to identify the slain man publicly.
+She also said the local community has a reason to distrust the police.

 I was in Frayser tonight because Brandon Webber was shot 16-20 times in his family’s front yard on the same day as the Pulse nightclub shooting anniversary and on the same day that the DA chose not to charge another police officer for murdering a civilian.— Tami Sawyer (@tamisawyer) June 13, 2019

-"I was in Frayser tonight because Brandon Webber was shot 16-20 times in his family's front yard on the same day as the Pulse nightclub shooting anniversary," Sawyer said in a tweet, "and on the same day that the DA chose not to charge another police officer for murdering a civilian."
+"I was in Frayser tonight because Brandon Webber was shot 16-20 times in his family's front yard on the same day as the Pulse nightclub shooting anniversary," Sawyer says in a tweet, "and on the same day that the DA chose not to charge another police officer for murdering a civilian."

-In another post, Sawyer said, "Don't judge Frayser without asking a community how it feels to mourn their youth over and over again."
+In another post, Sawyer says, "Don't judge Frayser without asking a community how it feels to mourn their youth over and over again."

 "No officers were injured" in that initial encounter, according to the TBI.
 But the fatal shooting touched off outrage in Frayser, a predominantly black area in northern Memphis.
 The U.S. Marshals asked Memphis police for help, and officers who responded initially came to assist with traffic.